radekwojpl2/Covid19-Api/README.md

 ## CsvParser

-This app supports needs arguments to run
+This app needs arguments to run

 ### Arguments